HoneyGol-Microsystems/vesp-alpha/README.md

 #### Firmware
 Using C for writing firmware programs is recommended, but assembly can also be used.

-The assembly program with suffix `.S` shouldn't define symbol `_start`, because it is already defined in the startup code.
+The assembly program shouldn't define symbol `_start`, because it is already defined in the startup code.
 However, `main` symbol has to be defined and used as shown below:
 ```asm
 .global main
 main: